Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 Miniature Orange Trees

 This potted plant usually comes in the form of miniature orange trees.

 Miniature orange tree for Chinese New Year is mainly cultivated in China.
-It is then exported to countries with large Chinese populations who buy them for the Chinese New Year.
+It is then exported to countries with large Chinese populations who buy them for the celebration.

 Orange Tree Decorations

-These ornamental orange trees are very popular and prices vary according to the quality, type and tree sizes.
-It comes in heights between 1.5 feet (0.45 meter) to 7.9 feet (2.meters).
+These ornamental orange trees are very popular and prices vary according to the quality, type, and tree sizes.
+It comes in heights between 1.5 feet (0.45 meters) to 7.9 feet (2.meters).